DarkView/MRVNLFG/README.md

  - LFG_VOICE_IDENTIFIER: Text used to identify the voice channels for which the LFG command should work
  - LFG_TEXT_IDENTIFIER: Text used to identify the text channels in which the LFG command can be executed
  - COMMAND_IDENTIFIER: The exact text used to identify the command

+Commands for this bot:
+ - !reload: Reloads the settings.json file to change identifiers and owner without restarting the bot
+ - !<COMMAND_IDENTIFIER>: If the command is sent in a channel with <LFG_TEXT_IDENTIFIER> and the user is in a channel with <LFG_VOICE_IDENTIFIER> in its name, the bot will create or reuse an invite into that channel and post it into the text channel

 This Discord bot requires Java 8 and uses [JDA](https://github.com/DV8FromTheWorld/JDA)